Clancy Smyres

-Clarence Melvin Smyres (May 24, 1922 in Culver City, California – November 27, 2007 in Lancaster, California) was a Major League Baseball player.
+Clarence Melvin Smyres (May 24, 1922 – November 27, 2007) was an American professional baseball player who played for the Brooklyn Dodgers of Major League Baseball in 1944.

 Biography

 Smyres was signed by the Brooklyn Dodgers in 1944 after an injury to shortstop-manager Leo Durocher.

 Smyres appeared in five games for the Brooklyn Dodgers during the 1944 Major League Baseball season, recording two at bats but no hits.
 He never played defense for the Dodgers.

-Though having never recorded a major league hit, his autograph is one of the rarest among former athletes and is highly sought after by collectors.
-Items signed by Smyres consistently fetch incredibly high prices at auction.
+Though having never recorded a major league hit, his autograph is one of the rarest among former athletes and is highly sought by collectors.
+Items signed by Smyres consistently fetch high prices at auction.
+This is due to the fact that Smyres refused all autograph requests, no matter how much money someone would offer him.
+However, his signature has been obtained from a few items, including a hotel register that he had signed and a 1944 Trenton Packers team autographed ball.

-Smyres was buried at Forest Lawn Memorial Park, Los Angeles.
+Smyres was buried at Forest Lawn Memorial Park in Los Angeles.